WeBankPartners/wecube-plugins-qcloud/README_EN.md

 The QCloud plugin makes resource management feasible by providing features such as:
 - Create subnet with route table
 - Query resource type and region with IP address
-- Create load balancer and associate backend instance with no need to known CLB(Tencent cloud load balancer) listener concept.
+- Create load balancer and associate backend instance with no need to known CLB(Tencent Cloud load balancer) listener concept.

 <img src="./docs/compile/images/plugin_function_en.png" />